-Those two simulation configurations can run any Z80 code, and several sample test sources can be found in the directory "tools\zmac" along with the ZMAC assembler and a few batch scripts that simplify compilation and the test setup.
-Z80 test files are roughly based on CP/M and have a BDOS style text print interface.
+Those two simulation configurations can run any Z80 code; several sample test sources can be found in the directory "tools\zmac" along with ZMAC assembler and a few batch scripts that simplify compilation and the test setup.
+Z80 test files are somewhat based on CP/M and have a BDOS style text print interface.

-Two MS DOS batch files are used to compile and run a test (you can also create and run your own tests as well):
+Two MS DOS batch files are used to compile and run tests:

-Batch file Description tools\zmac\make_modelsim.bat Compiles and generates executable code for a ModelSim test at "cpu\toplevel\simulation\modelsim\test_top.mpf", for "test_top" configuration. tools\zmac\make_fpga.bat Compiles and generates executable code in Intel HEX file format to be included into the target FPGA data file for basic host "host\basic\host_board.qpf" Also generates executable code for the basic host ModelSim test at "host\basic\simulation\modelsim\ test_host.mpf"
+Batch file Description tools\zmac\make_modelsim.bat Compiles and generates executable code for a ModelSim test at "cpu\toplevel\simulation\modelsim\test_top.mpf", for "test_top" configuration. tools\zmac\make_fpga.bat Compiles and generates executable code in Intel HEX file format to be included into the target FPGA data file for basic host "host\basic\ host_board.qpf" Also generates executable code for the basic host ModelSim test at "host\basic\simulation\modelsim\ test_host.mpf"

-You can simply drag and drop an assembly source file (.asm) onto one of those batch files and a batch file will compile and copy the results into proper directories after which you only need to recompile a relevant project.
+You can create your own Z80 assembly tests to run: simply drag and drop an assembly source file onto one of those two batch files and they will compile a file and copy the results into proper target directories.

-For this example, we will compile and run a "Hello, world" test ("tools\zmac\hello_world.asm").
+For this example, we will compile and run a "Hello, world" test ("tools\zmac\hello\world.asm").

-Drag and drop "hello_world.asm" onto the "make_modelsim.bat" and start a top level simulation ("test_top" configuration) in the ModelSim.
+Drag and drop "hello\world.asm" onto the "make\modelsim.bat" and start a top level simulation ("test\top" configuration) in the ModelSim.